li-amy/rackspace_dev_test/README.md

 Unix:
 Update the latest version of Python as instructed here: https://docs.python.org/3/using/unix.html.
 Next, clone or download this repository.
+Finally, the individual modules can be executed through the command-line interface of the terminal following the code examples.

 Windows:
 Install and update the latest version of Python as instructed here: https://www.python.org/downloads/.
 Next, download this repository.
+Finally, the individual modules can be executed through the terminal, Command Prompt, following the code examples.

 # Tests
 Install pytest.